Zihac/Emotional-Analysis-in-Chinese-Social-Media/README.md

 - uses GELU activation function for bidirectional processing.
 - with a vocabulary size of 21,128, supports sequences up to 512 tokens in length.
 - attention and hidden dropout probabilities are set at 0.1, ensuring regularization during training.
-- mapping for up to nine labels: 'anger','anxiety','expect','hate','joy','love','sorrow','surprise','neutral'.
+- mapping for up to nine labels with values ranging from 0 to 1: 'anger','anxiety','expect','hate','joy','love','sorrow','surprise','neutral'.

 ## Usage
 To train and evaluate the model: Tune_Emotional_Model.ipynb